microsoft/pxt-arcade/docs/skillmap/puzzle/puzzle3.md

 Now you can narrow in on the correct answer like a pro!

-Click **Finish** to publish your game and get a link to share with family and friends.
+Click **Finish** to return to the main page where you can share your game with family and friends!